An introduction to the three major religions which originated in the Middle East.

 - Teaching Arrangements

-Distance: Students will conduct self-study with the course book's Study Guide providing guidance to approaching the assigned readings.
-In addition, five fortnightly online discussions will be set up so that distance students can converse about the materials and to allow monitoring and feedback of progress.
+Distance: Recordings of the lectures will be available via Otago Capture.
+In addition, six online discussions will be set up so that distance students can converse about the materials and to allow monitoring and feedback of progress.

 - Course outline